Live and Let Die (song): Background and recording

 Even before Tom Mankiewicz had finished writing the screenplay to Live and Let Die, producers Harry Saltzman and Albert R. Broccoli invited Paul McCartney to write the theme song.
 McCartney asked to be sent a copy of Ian Fleming's novel.
 "I read it and thought it was pretty good.
 That afternoon I wrote the song and went in the next week and did it ...
 It was a job of work for me in a way because writing a song around a title like that's not the easiest thing going."

 Originally, Saltzman was interested in having Shirley Bassey or Thelma Houston perform it instead of Wings.
 Producer George Martin said McCartney would allow the song to be used in the movie only if Wings was able to perform the song in the opening credits.
 The recording contract specified that McCartney would "perform the title song under the opening titles".

-The song featured an instrumental section that led to the Bridge Section with a few sung lines, before the main instrumental theme repeats.
-The sung Bridge section was necessary in order for the song to be nominated for Best Song, which required the song to have at least a minimum of eight sung lines.
-Otherwise, the song would have been disqualified from Oscar consideration.

 A second version of the song, performed by B. J. Arnau, also appears in the film.
-Arnau's performance originally was meant for the group Fifth Dimension.
+Arnau's performance was originally meant for the group Fifth Dimension.
 The Arnau version of the song appears on the soundtrack album as a component in a medley that also contains two George Martin-composed instrumental pieces, "Fillet of Soul – New Orleans" and "Fillet of Soul – Harlem".
 It was also released by RCA Records as a single in late June 1973.

 Wings recorded "Live and Let Die" during the sessions for the Red Rose Speedway album, in October 1972.
 The song was recorded at AIR Studios, with Ray Cooper providing percussion instruments.